ritakenji/ritakenji/README.md

 - 🎨 Created a portfolio website for a friend back in 2016;
 - 📚 Created a business website for another friend in 2022.

+### What Else?
+Besides all this, I am a multidisciplinary artist.
+Most of it is based around crafts and visual art such as cross-stitching, soldering, pottery, graphic design, pixelart, jewelry and accessories creation, etc.